 Let’s get into it!

-Benefits of using Gantt
+Benefits of Using Gantt

 Zenkit started life as a Kanban tool – the increasingly popular project management methodology used by teams of all sorts around the world.
 Like Kanban, Gantt is a way to track and manage projects.
 The main difference between Gantt and Kanban is that Gantt gives you a more structured, granular overview of the project schedule, while Kanban focuses primarily on the progress of tasks.
-This means that you can precisely track the start and end dates of activities, and whether or not an activity is dependent on another, resources needed to complete them and much more.
+This means that you can precisely track the start and end dates of activities, whether or not an activity is dependent on another, the resources needed to complete them and much more.
 Unlike Kanban, Gantt charts give a clear and easy to understand visual representation of the project timeline, enabling you to understand your project schedule and resources at a glance.

 Gantt charts were commonly used in long term, complex waterfall projects that involve physical resources and multiple teams of people, particularly in industries like construction, manufacturing, engineering, infrastructure, IT, and more.
 Now, with the help of software (like Zenkit!), you don’t need years of special training as a project manager to manage complex schedules and task lists.
 Almost anyone can create a Gantt chart if they think it would help their project!